Meet MTC Tour Director Sue GuindonMark Ferrell

 How did you get started tour directing?

 Sue: My three children were members of the Bellbrook, OH Band Program.
 During their decade or so passing through the program, I fulfilled just about every volunteer role available, from Band Booster officer, to head chaperone, to band secretary, to — yes — trip planning.
-Over those years, it became obvious to me what a positive affect music education has on students, in so many ways.
+Over those years, it became obvious to me what a positive effect music education has on students, in so many ways.
 You could say I became addicted to the activity!
 After my sons and daughter graduated, I volunteered with BOA, DCI, and WGI.
 I had the good fortune to meet Mark Ferrell through a mutual band director friend, and the rest, as they say, is history.
 When Mark suggested I had the right sensibility to become a tour director, I jumped at the opportunity.

 How many total trips have you tour directed?